zpodolyak/NetZ/README.md

-netz
+NetZ
 ===================

 A simple networking library, currently for Linux and Windows systems only.
-Someday it will serve as a foundation for a REST backend.